brightspot/react-examples/headless-preview/README.md

 ## Try it yourself
 The following are suggestions for diving deeper into the Preview functionality:

-1. Update page content in Brightspot and verify it updates in the Preview panel before publishing.
+1. Update page content in Brightspot and verify it updates in the Preview Panel before publishing.
 2. Click on the `Debug Tool` link that displays in preview mode (at the bottom of the yellow preview banner).
 Enter the `previewId` into the input field to query for ID or predicate to view details about the content associated with the `previewId`.

 ## Troubleshooting